cap-js/cap-operator-plugin/README.md

         - [imagePullSecrets](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/) - Registry secrets used to pull images of the application components
         - env information inside workloads

-    As a developer, you must fill in the design-time deployment details in the `values.yaml` file, which can then be pushed to your repository.
-The plugin will auto-populate some of these details based on the project configuration, but verifying them and manually filling in any missing information is essential.
+    As a developer, you must fill in the design-time deployment information in the `values.yaml` file, which can then be pushed to your repository.
+The plugin will auto-populate some of the values based on your project configuration, but verifying them and manually filling in any missing information is essential.
 You can refer to `values.schema.json` file for the structure of the `values.yaml` file.

-    You can utilize a YAML schema validation extension such as [YAML](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml), or run the following command to validate the `values.yaml` file.
+    You can utilize a YAML schema validation extension such as [YAML](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml), or run the following command to validate your `values.yaml` file.
 You can ignore the errors from runtime values as they are not filled in yet.

     ```sh
     helm lint <chart-path>
     ```

-4. After filling all the design-time information in `values.yaml`, run `cds build`.
+5. After filling all the design-time information in `values.yaml`, run `cds build`.
 The final chart will be generated in the `gen` folder within your project directory.
+If you have already added the templates during the plugin call, then you can skip this step as the helm chart is already complete.

-5. To deploy the application, you need to create `runtime-values.yaml` with all the runtime values as mentioned above.
+6. Now to deploy the application, you need to create `runtime-values.yaml` with all the runtime values as mentioned above.
 For that you can make use of the plugin itself.
 The plugins provides two ways to generate the runtime values file -

     * **Interactive Mode** - This mode will ask you for all the runtime values one by one.
 To use this mode, run the following command: